bhaskarv/startup_course/README.md

 STARTUP ENGINEERING
 ==============
-This repository contains files I have used or created for the homework tasks of Startup Engineering course from Corusera.com site.
+This repository contains files used for the popular coursera course Startup Engineering.